20tab/django-continuous-delivery/README.md

 ## 🧩 Requirements

-The Talos script can be run either using Docker or as a local shell command.
+The Talos script can be run either using Docker or a Python virtual environment.

 ### 🐋 Docker